oes/jnafilechooser/README.md

 # JnaFileChooser

-This is a small API that uses the native file chooser and folder browser dialogs on Windows if possible.
+This is a small API that uses the native file chooser and folder browser dialogs on Windows and Mac OS if possible.
 It falls back to the Swing JFileChooser class if necessary.

 ## Example Usage